cijujoseph/activiti-examples/aps-purging/README.md

 ### Cleanup of Dev environment
 MODEL_HISTORY table is another table you may consider cleaning up in your development environment.
 But this should not be big in UAT/Prod etc
 Another idea is to implement all the above logic as a process and let it run every day (using a timer start event).
-I might try that option as my pet project some time and will let you know if I make any progress!